warezit/ModSauce-Server/README.md

 Check the "Issues" here: https://github.com/zitSauce/ModSauce-Server/issues

-If you are having issues, use the link above to post a new issue.

-If you need help, check the list of issues before you start a new one.
+Make sure to check the Official ATLaunchers Forums before posting your issue: http://forums.atlauncher.com/forum-70.html

-If you don't see your issue listed already, start a new issue following these steps:
+If you still need help and you don't see your issue listed already in our issue tracker, or in the Official ATLaunchers Forum, start a new issue [here](https://github.com/zitSauce/ModSauce-Server/issues) following these steps:

 1. Open your ATLauncher Console window
 2. Click the button "Upload Log"